kareniel/webquest/README.md

   <img src="https://i.imgur.com/guaXdLG.png" alt="demonstration of the webquest interface" width=700>
 </div>

 webquest is a __framework__ for creating interactive workshops, called __Questlines__ that can be run completely in the browser.
-It borrows a lot from a [nodeschool workshopper](http://nodeschool.io/#workshopper-list), but is aimed at running in thw browser, therefore removing the requirement to be familiar with the command line.
+They borrow a lot from a [nodeschool workshopper](http://nodeschool.io/#workshopper-list), but is aimed at running in the browser, therefore removing the requirement to be familiar with the command line.
 Additionally, the tools used to build nodeschool workshoppers are outdated, something that webquest aims to modernize.

 ## Installation